Tuber rufum: Habitat

-Tuber rufum is often encountered in the United Kingdom, France, and Italy but bears a range extending from the Iberian Peninsula and across the Mediterranean to Wales.
+Tuber rufum is often encountered in the United Kingdom, France, and Italy but can be found throughout Europe.
 Hardwood forests predominated by species such as holm oak (Quercus ilex), beech (Fagus sylvatica), and conifers are often host to Tuber rufum which produce ascocarps in late summer and autumn in the Northern Hemisphere.
 While native to Europe, it has been introduced to temperate regions in the Southern Hemisphere, such as in the Patagonia region of Argentina as well as in North America and potentially as far as India.